-This Harbour Grace Municipal Plan 2023-2033 is a review of the Harbour Grace Municipal Plan

-2010 which came into effect on November 5, 2010 when the notice of registration was published in the Newfoundland and Labrador Gazette.
-Prepared pursuant to the Urban and Rural Planning Act 2000, the Harbour Grace Municipal Plan 2023 - 2033 contains goals and objectives, policy statements and maps approved by Council and registered by the Minister of Municipal and Provincial Affairs to guide community growth and development for the next 10 years.
+This Harbour Grace Municipal Plan 2024-2034 is a review of the Harbour Grace Municipal Plan 2010 which came into effect on November 5, 2010, when the notice of registration was published in the Newfoundland and Labrador Gazette.
+Prepared pursuant to the Urban and Rural Planning Act 2000, the Harbour Grace Municipal Plan 2024-2034 contains goals and objectives, policy statements and maps approved by Council and registered by the Minister of Municipal and Provincial Affairs to guide community growth and development for the next 10 years.

 The Municipal Plan is binding upon the Town and upon all other persons, corporations and organizations.
-The Municipal Plan must be reviewed by the Town every five years and, if necessary, amended to take account of development that cannot be foreseen during the next ten-year period.
+The Municipal Plan must be reviewed by the Town every five years and, if necessary, may be amended to take account of development proposals or changes in policy direction.

 When preparing a Municipal Plan, Council is also required to develop regulations for the control of the use of land in strict conformity with the Municipal Plan, in the form of Development Regulations.
 These implement the Municipal Plan, and like the Plan, may be amended at any time to include new land uses and specific regulations.
-The Development Regulations shall deal with matters relating to development and buildings as defined under the Urban and Rural Planning Act, 2000, which include in addition to permitted and discretionary land uses, matters such as non-conforming uses, advertisements, subdivisions and permitting requirements.
+The Development Regulations deal with matters relating to development and buildings as defined under the Urban and Rural Planning Act, 2000, which include permitted and discretionary land uses, and matters such as non-conforming uses, advertisements, subdivisions and permitting requirements.

-In the Municipal Plan, the Town may reserve land for future acquisition for a public Roadway, service or building, or for a school, park or other open space, and may make such agreement with owners of the land as well permit its acquisition and use of these purposes.
-The Town may also specify the way any particular area of land is to be used, subdivided or developed and may regulate the construction of buildings which would interfere with the carrying out of any development project.
+In the Municipal Plan, the Town may reserve land for future acquisition for a public road, service or building, or for a school, park or other open space.
+The Town may also specify the way any particular area of land is to be used, subdivided or developed.
+Council may consider the overall impacts of a development, land suitability, infrastructure and utility availability and how a development may be impacted by climate change.